trcummings/Materials-Editor-Widget/README.md

 1. Planning - Once you work with React for a while, you never forget how to quickly break things down into component structure.
 I stared at the mocks for about 5 minutes then wrote for about 10 in chicken-scratch onto a blank piece of paper every single component, their required data, all their required callback functions, and the general state of the app.
 It helped a lot that there were no routes to think about, or any intermediary datatypes.
 The mocks were opaque with what was required.

 2. Build - Babel is a breeze.
 Webpack is very straightforward these days.
-Not like it was 2015.
+Not like it was in 2015.

 3. Skeletonizing - This took slightly longer than I expected because I opted to use a React feature I was only passingly familiar with called "hooks".
 But I figured it would make the code clean and have vanishingly slim room for error (I was right).
 The tradeoff is that it made testing much, much harder.